imironhead/imironhead.github.io/_posts/2016-03-23-monte-carlo-algorithm.md

 # Why I want to share Monte Carlo algorithm in KKStream

 Alpha Go has won 4 games against Lee Sedol who is a world class Go master.
 I knew this would happen someday but did not expect it so soon!
 Now almost all software guys know names of the 2 algorithms: neural networks and Monte Carlo.
 For programmers, it's not difficult to get a rough idea of how hard it is to play Go with brute force methods.
-And I always think it's a good idea to help others explore different world of algorithms.
+And I always think it's a good idea to help others explore different algorithms.
 So I decided to give a talk about MCTS in KKStream.

-# What happened in computer Go
+# What happened to computer Go

 I was a ~1d Go player in 2000.
 There was a very good computer Go A.I.
 "Hand Talk" during that years.
 But even I could beat it easily.
 But things started to change.
 This chart presents the rating of Go program on KGS server.
 Now the program can beat me easily :).